Transvelo/docs/gitbook/techmarket/visual_composer/terms.md

 # Terms

-Allows you to add a terms to your page.
+Allows you to add terms to your page.

 ![](http://transvelo.github.io/docs/techmarket/images/terms-setting.png)